shwetaNayak19/EDA-Hotel-Bookings-Capstone-Project1/README.md

 iii.
 Which is the busiest month for hotels?

 We got the results that:

 i.
 27.5 % bookings were cancelled
 ii.
 More than 60% of the population in the data table booked the City Hotel. iii.
 Most bookings were made from July to August.

-From the analysis, we would like to conclude our project with following points
+From the analysis, we get

  Majority of the hotels booked are City Hotel